ynab/ynab-sdk-js/README.md

 ## Versioning

 The version of this client is defined in the `package.json` file and follows [semantic versioning](https://semver.org/).
 The version of this client is maintained independently and does not align with the the version of YNAB API itself (which is defined in the [OpenAPI spec](https://api.ynab.com/papi/open_api_spec.yaml)).
-To determine which spec version of the YNAB API was used when generating this client you can refer to the `description` field in the `package.json` file.
+To determine which spec version of the YNAB API was used when generating this client you can refer to the "description" field in the `package.json` file.

 ## License